juliangut/slim-routing/README.md

 ### Configuration

 * `sources`, array of directories (annotations) or files (annotations, php or yml) to extract routing from
-* `cache`, PSR-16 cache implementation

 > Routing load and compilation can be a heavy load process depending on how many classes and routes are defined.
-For this reason it's advised to use caching on production applications and invalidate cache on deployment
+For this reason it's advised to use Slim's router caching on production applications and invalidate cache on deployment

 ### Annotations